-- Participating Shake Shack locations*
+- Select Shake Shack locations*

 Only spending made in the United States will trigger the statement credit and while authorized users are eligible for these credits, it should be noted that only one $10 credit is available per account per month.

-If, however, the fact that the Amex Gold Card offers these credit leads you to spend money you may not otherwise have spent, the credits are not a genuine saving and should be discounted from your calculation when you weigh up the value of this card to you.
+If, however, the fact that the card_name offers these credits leads you to spend money you may not otherwise have spent, the credits are not a genuine saving and should be discounted from your calculation when you weigh up the value of this card to you.

-Just like the credit that’s offered with the Platinum Card, this Uber Cash credit can be used on Uber rides and Uber Eats orders within the United States and, just like the credits on the Platinum Card, these are credits that do not roll over from month to month – if you fail to use your $10 credit in any given month, it’s gone forever.
+Just like the credit that’s offered with the card_name, this Uber Cash credit can be used on Uber rides and Uber Eats orders within the United States and, just like the credits on the Platinum Card, these are credits that do not roll over from month to month – if you fail to use your $10 credit in any given month, it’s gone forever.

-$100 Hotel Collection Credit
+$100 Hotel Collection credit

 If you’re likely to need to book a stay of 2 nights or longer during your cardmember year this could be a nice benefit to have – $100 will go a long way towards buying 2 people a nice meal at a good hotel – but some caution is required.

 Secondly, be aware that bookings made through the hotel collection are considered 3rd party bookings by most hotel chains so any elite benefits you may have with that hotel’s loyalty program are unlikely to be honored.

-This coverage isn’t as good as the coverage offered by the Platinum Card or by the Chase Sapphire Reserve card as your trip needs to be delayed by over 12 hours before the card will come to your rescue but, in the event that this happens, cardholders are entitled to up to $300 per trip for expenses, like overnight accommodation, meals, and other key essentials.
+This coverage isn’t as good as the coverage offered by card_name or by the card_name as your trip needs to be delayed by over 12 hours before the card will come to your rescue, but in the event that this happens, cardholders are entitled to up to $300 per trip for expenses, like overnight accommodation, meals, and other key essentials.

-If you’re just looking for strong earnings on dining the Citi Prestige is probably the card to go for (although make sure you can justify its $495 annual fee), and if it’s just a great return at US supermarkets that you’re after and you don’t mind earning cash back, the Blue Cash Preferred Card (6% cash back on up to $6,000 of supermarket spending per year) is definitely worth considering.
+If you’re just looking for strong earnings on dining, the card_name is probably the card to go for as it comes with a lower annual fee.
+If it’s just a great return at US supermarkets that you’re after and you don’t mind earning cash back, the card_name is probably the card to consider.

-Overall, however, the Amex Gold Card is a key component in most people’s Membership Rewards strategy as it offers strong earnings in categories where a lot of people put a significant amount of spending.
+Overall, however, the card_name is a key component in most people’s Membership Rewards strategy as it offers strong earnings in categories where a lot of people put a significant amount of spending.